vathanak-mao/vidmerge/README.md

 ```
 $ ./vidmerge.sh ~/Downloads/myvideos/
 ```
-Then, the output file will be created in the video directory.
+Then, the output file will be created in the directory of the video files.